How to Spend the Perfect 24 Hours in Barcelona

 I’ve shared below just a few options that I found in Barcelona, but if none of these suit your fancy, there are so many more options!

-The first option is slightly out of the city: ibis Barcelona Mataró Hotel!
-This is where I stayed.
-It is in Mataró, which is just north of Barcelona.
-I loved staying here because it’s right on the beach and the room was absolutely huge.
-Plus, there was a restaurant right on-site, and air conditioning!
+I loved staying here because it’s right on the beach, and the room was absolutely huge.
+Plus, there was a restaurant right on-site and air conditioning!

-A coach bus will take you from a nearby bus stop right to downtown Barcelona, which is how I often got to the city center.
+A coach bus will take you from a nearby bus stop right to downtown Barcelona, which is how I often traveled to the city center.
 Remember that this ride takes about an hour, depending on traffic.
 The view is pretty great the whole time, though!

-If you’re looking to save money, you could say at the city’s top-rated hostel: Generator Barcelona.
+If you’re looking to save money, you could stay at the city’s top-rated hostel, Generator Barcelona.
 The 7th floor of this hostel offers a great view of the city!
-It’s also a short 5-minute walk from two metro stations, so you can easily travel around the city from this location.

-There are private and dorm options, whatever works best for you!
 If you want to stay in a hostel, you should also check out this article about the 3 best hostels in Barcelona!

 If none of these seem like a good fit for you, here are more options on where to stay in Barcelona!